Looking to explore the United States’ great landscapes? Well, do it through its national park system. Here are the best national parks in the USA.

 The national park’s central feature is the complex of glacial fjords in Alaska’s Kenai Peninsula.
 The park is located in the Chugach Mountains region of south-central Alaska, about 180 miles southwest of Anchorage, near Seward (the site of Exit Glacier).

 Kenai Fjords National Park offers a range of scenery and life forms.
 It is home to more than 1,400 species of plants and animals.
 This park protects a large chunk of southeastern Alaska, the glacial fjords, and glaciers in this part of the world, and is the most visited national park in Alaska.
 It’s one of the best places to visit in the US for good reason.

 12. Acadia National Park

-Southwest of Bar Harbor, Acadia National Park preserves about half of this mountainous island – part of Isle au Haut and portions 16 smaller outlying islands.
+Southwest of Bar Harbor, Acadia National Park preserves about half of this mountainous island – part of Isle au Haut and portions of 16 smaller outlying islands.
 The park is one of the most scenically stunning national parks in the United States.

 See Related: Best Travel Strollers

 Hot Springs National Park is an American national park located in central Garland County, Arkansas.
 It was created by the United States Congress on April 20th, 1832, for recreational purposes.